smithjd/sql-pet/docs/11-elementary-queries.md

 ## 1        2 8004
 ## 2        1 8040
 ```
+<<smy We haven't investigated this, but it looks like `dplyr` collect() function triggers a call simmilar to the dbGetQuery call above.
+The default `dplyr` behavior looks like dbSendQuery() and dbFetch() model is used.>>

-When you create a report to run repeated, you might want to put that query into R markdown.
+When you create a report to run repeatedly, you might want to put that query into R markdown.
 That way you can also execute that SQL code in a chunk with the following header:

-  {`sql, connection=con, output.var = "mydataframe"`}
+  {`sql, connection=con, output.var = "miscellaneous_rental_query"`}

 ```sql